allanw/pricing/README.md

 The JSON response output will be displayed in the terminal.
 An `orders.csv` will also be generated inside the working directory.

+## Currency conversions

+The default currency is GBP.
+Pricing info for different currencies can be obtained by passing the currency in the request e.g.:

+`curl -H "Content-Type: appication/json" -d '{"order": {"id": 12345, "customer": {}, "items": [{"product_id": 1, "quantity": 1}, {"product_id": 2, "quantity": 4}], "currency": "AUD"}}' localhost:8080/order`

 ## Running the Python analysis script

 1. Ensure you have Python 3 and `pandas` is installed